Exploring Cornwall: A Perfect 4-Day Summer Getaway

 Dinner in Penzance

-Day 3: Tintagel, Coastal Walks, and Legendary Sites
+Day 2: Tintagel, Coastal Walks, and Legendary Sites

-Explore Tintagel Castle & Merlin’s Cave
+Tintagel Castle & Merlin’s Cave

 St Nectan’s Glen

-Evening in Fowey or Falmouth
+Evening in Fowey, Truro, or Falmouth

-Day 4: St Ives and the Journey Home
+Day 3: St Ives and the Journey Home

-Newquay also offers a plethora of sun-soaked experiences, anchored by its reputed beaches that cater to all types of beachgoers.
+Newquay offers a plethora of sun-soaked experiences, anchored by its reputed beaches that cater to all types of beachgoers.
 With its stunning coastline, Newquay is a hub for those looking to engage in exhilarating water activities or simply relax on the sands.
 Begin your day at the iconic Fistral Beach, renowned for its amazing surf conditions.
 Whether you are an experienced surfer or a novice, numerous surf schools offer the chance to catch some waves while soaking in the vibrant atmosphere.
 Wave after wave crashing on the shore creates a rhythm that is hard to resist, making it the perfect spot for adventurous spirits.

 As hunger strikes after a morning in the surf, you will find an array of beachside cafes providing delicious local fare.
 From hearty breakfasts to light snacks, these cafes serve up fresh and tasty options, allowing you to refuel while basking in the seaside view.
 Enjoy a refreshing smoothie or indulge in a classic Cornish pasty as you plan your next beach adventure.